 What are the main perks of programmatic advertising for OTT/CTV campaigns?

 Programmatic OTT and CTV advertising is on the rise, as proven by multiple sources. eMarketer noted the speedy growth of connected TV and over-the-top in programmatic advertising spending – roughly 53 percent in 2021.
-According to Pixalate, CTV and OTT ads reach almost ¾ of households in the United States, and Roku devices dominate.
+According to Pixalate, CTV and OTT ads reach almost ¾ of households in the United States, and the most popular CTV platform in the USA devices dominate.

 Why does this happen?
 One reason is more trust between purchasers and sellers, meaning more loyalty to brands.
 Most ads today have more meaning to users as marketers have access to data that allows them to create highly targeted ads.
 Secondly, programmatic approaches make it possible to benefit from proven ad strategies and increase their potential in real time.

 So, what are the benefits of programmatic advertising?
 Below are some key points that everyone involved in CTV marketing should consider.
 We’ll try to outline the main reasons why leading organizations worldwide are modernizing their processes to deliver programmatic marketing to CTV/OTT audiences.

 - Programmatic advertising reduces the need for manual input when building advertising campaigns, meaning resources can be put into other aspects of the business to maximize output.
 As a result, using a programmatic media buying platform can result in a much better return on investment, with no drop-off in the effectiveness of CTV/OTT advertising campaigns.